 To avoid potential delays, a person can take some steps to ensure they receive their settlement in a timely manner.
 Before signing the settlement release, a claimant can ask that a timeframe for issuing the check be included in the document.
 This may substantially reduce the risk of delays in receiving compensation.
 If a delay occurs following the placement of such a provision in the settlement agreement, an attorney can file a lawsuit to enforce the agreement.
 Before issuing check instructions, the attorney or claimant generally needs to be aware of all the liens on the claim to get the claim adequately resolved.

-Following Up With the Insurance Company
+Following Up With the Insurance Companyfollow up with the insurance adjuster

 Another way a car accident attorney can help ensure a person receives their settlement on time is to follow up with the insurance company.
 This is common sense, but it’s common for adjusters to be busy handling 100s of claim files.
 Sometimes, an insurance company may need prompting, and a detail-oriented lawyer could help ensure they mailed the checks.